Earnest offers a few different benefits for military service members:

 - You have an Earnest personal loan, private student loan, or student loan refinance.

 - You're currently serving on active duty or performing qualifying National Guard duty.

 - Your service is during a war, other military operation, or national emergency.

-If you meet these requirements, you're eligible for deferment during both the period of active duty itself, and for an additional 180-day period following the demobilization date for your qualifying service.
+If you meet these requirements, you're eligible for a deferment during both the period of active duty itself and for an additional 180-day period following the demobilization date for your qualifying service.

 The SCRA Interest Rate Cap:

 The Servicemembers Civil Relief Act (SCRA) interest rate cap is available for personal loans, private student loans and student loan refinances for both eligible borrowers and cosigners.
 Interest on loans obtained prior to your active duty military service is limited to 6% during periods of active duty.
 (If your existing interest rate is less than 6%, it will not change.)
 You won’t be assessed service charges, renewal charges, fees, or any other charges while taking advantage of this benefit.
 This benefit applies to loans that were disbursed prior to active-duty service.

 How to Receive SCRA Benefits:

-Most servicemembers will receive the SCRA Interest Rate Cap automatically as of the date of the start of active service.
-We partner with our parent company, Navient, to proactively cross-reference our customer database with the Department of Defense Service Member Database to identify customers who are eligible servicemembers and automatically apply the benefit to your Earnest-serviced student loans.
-If you think you're eligible for the SCRA benefit and are not receiving it, please contact us at your earliest convenience by email (at email@example.com or phone at 855-284-4879, Monday through Thursday, 5 A.M. to 6 P.M.
+Most service members will receive the SCRA Interest Rate Cap automatically as of the date of the start of active service.
+We partner with our parent company, Navient, to proactively cross-reference our client database with the Department of Defense Service Member Database to identify individuals who are eligible servicemembers and automatically apply the benefit to your Earnest-serviced student loans.
+If you think you're eligible for the SCRA benefit and are not receiving it, please contact us at your earliest convenience by email at email@example.com or phone at 855-284-4879, Monday through Thursday, 5 A.M. to 6 P.M.
 PST and Friday, 5 A.M to 5 P.M.
 PST.